dlisjak-bit/webcam2/README.md

+# webcam2
-# webcam2 - A simple webcam 3d printer control
+## A simple webcam for 3d printer control.

+Runs on a Raspberry Pi.
 A work in progress.